 Changing kitchens and bathrooms

 Kitchen and bathroom updates are often first on the list for many homeowners to tackle.
-From knocking down walls to creating an open floor plan to simply repainting your cabinets, you can update your kitchen to reflect a modern style while still maintaining the charm of your older home.
+From knocking down walls to simply repainting your cabinets, you can update your kitchen to reflect a modern style while still maintaining the charm of your older home.

 Updating windows, insulation and heating/cooling